 The most basic one is PDCA: The Plan-Do-Check-Act cycle, also called the Deming cycle after W. Edwards Deming who popularized it in the late 1950s, is a scientific method for Continuous Improvement.

 Refreshingly, it simply does what it says on the tin.

-It is sometimes also called PDSA, Plan-Do-Study-Act, to emphasize the need for detailed review of the results.
+It is sometimes also called PDSA, Plan-Do-Study-Act, to emphasize the need for a detailed review of the results.

-In our scenario, PDCA would be used to plan a new training course for after-sales agents, test it on a first group, and then check or study the effect, acting early and often to make improvements to the course over time.
+In our scenario, PDCA would be used to plan a new training course for after-sales agents, test it on a first group, and then check or study the effect, acting early and often make improvements to the course over time.

 PDCA may even determine that the training course is not effective and recommend a different plan of action.